informalsystems/sovereign-ibc/README.md

 This repository contains the IBC implementation for the Sovereign SDK chains using `ibc-rs`.

+## Requirements

+In order to build using `cargo build` please clone this repository with `git clone --recurse-submodules <repo-addr>` or use `git submodule update --init`.

 [//]: # (badges)
 [build-image]: https://github.com/informalsystems/sovereign-ibc/workflows/Rust/badge.svg
 [build-link]: https://github.com/informalsystems/sovereign-ibc/actions?query=workflow%3ARust